cosmos/developer-portal/academy/3-ibc/8-ica.md

 An **authentication module** must:

-* Authenticate Interchain account owners.
+* Authenticate interchain account owners.
-* Track the associated Interchain account address for an owner.
+* Track the associated interchain account address for an owner.
 * Send packets on behalf of an owner (after authentication).

 <HighlightBox type="docs">